182Marco/marco-m-netflix/README.md

 Users can choose between series and movies by clicking on the poster or perform a search using the search bar, which displays a list of titles matching the entered letters sequence.
 This data is fetched from the server via an API call.

+Once clicked on the content of interest, a screen opens displaying detailed information about the show: including a cover image and plot synopsis.
+From this point, users can access the movie itself with a single click (unfortunately replaced by its trailer for copyright reasons 😄).

-Additionally, there is a feature to add titles to favorites for both movies and TV shows.
+Additionally, there is a feature to add titles to favorites for both movies and TV shows, and to rate them with stars.

 ## Technical Specifications
 The project is developed using only front-end technologies.
 A RESTful API was used, pointing to a public service.
 The backend (database and data processing requested via API) was not under my control.